saffronrust/fyp_darksight/README.md

 # fyp_darksight
+## Overview
-An offensive data preprocessing tool to poison and disrupt Vision Language Models using Nightshade.
-For my final year project.
+An offensive data preprocessing tool designed to poison and disrupt Vision-Language Models (VLMs) using Nightshade.
+This project was created as part of my final year project on investigating data poisoning techniques on text-to-image models.

-## Organisation of Repository
+## Repository Structure

 ```
 fyp_darksight/